ITU-T, Environment, Climate Change and Circular Economy

 ITU-T is the standardization branch of ITU.
 Assembled in specific Study Groups, international experts from 193 Member States, 700 Sector Member and 65 Academia Members develop the standards called ITU-T Recommendations.

 In particular, the ITU-T Study Group 5 offers the ideal

 platform for climate change stakeholders to exchange knowledge and expertise with the aim of identifying policy and standard needs

 to support the integration of ICTs in tackling climate change.

 Drive competitiveness, for individual businesses and world economy

 Reduce technical barriers

 Manufacturers, network operators and consumers

-Important ITU-T Recommendations on ICTs, the environment and climate change developed by ITU-T Study Group 5 can be found here.
+The important ITU-T Recommendations on ICTs, environment and climate change, circular economy and energy efficiency developed by ITU-T Study Group 5 can be found